People at IRF

 Ahmad Farouk Musa is an academician at Monash University and a cardiothoracic surgeon.
 As an ardent researcher, he has presented his work at prestigious conferences across Asia and Europe.
 He is actively involved in civil society and the emerging discourse on post-Islamism.
 He was a Vice Chairman of BERSIH 2.0, a powerful coalition promoting free and fair election and a founding member of the Muslim Professionals Forum.
-He is currently a Commissioner at the Commonwealth Initiative for the Freedom of Belief or Religion (CIFoRB) based in Westminster, London and also a Director of the Centre for Combating Corruption and Cronyism (C4).
+He is currently a Commissioner at the Commonwealth Initiative for the Freedom of Religion or Belief (CIFoRB) based in Westminster, London and also a Director of the Centre for Combating Corruption and Cronyism (C4).

 Rizqi Mukhriz is a lawyer by training and a qualified Advocate and Solicitor after obtaining his LLB (Hons) from the International Islamic University of Malaysia and LL.M (International Law) from the National University of Malaysia.
 He later served as a Deputy Public Prosecutor at the Attorney General’s Chambers.
 He is currently pursuing his PhD in Law at the School of Law, University of Leeds, United Kingdom.